mit-rss/intro_to_linux/README.md

 Notes: Make sure you are using the provided VM or an Debian or Ubuntu machine when doing question 4 or weird things might happen when it's graded.

-### Problem 5: `alias` and `.bashrc`
-Add an [alias](http://www.linfo.org/alias.html) to the end of your `~/.bashrc` file that runs `ls -alF` when you type `ll`.
-The .bashrc file is executed every time you start a new shell, so this allows you to create shortcuts for longer commands.
-You should test your command by typing `source ~/.bashrc` and typing `ll`.
-You do not need to submit anything for this question.